wxcctechsummit/wxcclabguides/TechSummitRoW_2021/APIs.md

 <iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/S0OO6rxciqo?rel=0" title="WxCC Lab #8 Part 1: Legacy 1.0 APIs: CSR, CSR Query" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## 1. Verify that you have a Analyzer Report created and a Call recording exists
+## 1. Verify that you have an Analyzer Report created and a Call recording exists
-- Follow the steps outlined above to create an analyzer report by logging into Analyzer and creating a CSR report.
+- Follow the steps outlined in the Analizer Lab to create an analyzer report by logging into Analyzer and creating a CSR report.
 It is assumed you already have completed the Analyzer Lab in the previous sections.

 ## 2. Verify you have Postman Installed
 - Install Postman from the link.

 - Create a Folder to store your requests.

 - Create variables to hold critical information in all the requests.
 From Header and the Authorization Header.

 ## 3. Create a GET CSR Request
 - Review the CSRs in your setup using Analyzer.

 - Draft the GET CSR request using the format

 **Authorization API Key**:
 To generate the HMAC (used in the Header of the API call), you will need to encode your user ID with the API key, using the HMAC SHA1 algorithm.

 You can use any HMAC generator online to convert the API Key into an HMAC Authorization Token that can be used in the header of the HTTPS request - for any operations against the API.
    (E.g: https://www.liavaag.org/English/SHA-Generator/HMAC/)